makerdao/community/governance/votes/Executive vote - December 2, 2020.md

 - DsChief v1.2 will be authorized to make changes to the Maker Protocol (MCD).
 - The Liquidations Circuit Breaker will be authorized to make changes to the Maker Protocol (MCD).
 - The Oracle Freeze Module will be authorized to make changes to the Maker Protocol (MCD).
+- The GSM Pause Delay will be reduced from 72 hours to 48 hours.
 - DsChief v1.1 will be de-authorized and will no longer be able to make changes to Single Collateral DAI (SCD).
 - The Chainlog will be updated to point to the new version of the VoteProxyFactory contract.

 The [Executive Vote](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will continue until the number of votes surpasses the total in favor of the previous Executive Vote.
 This is a [continuous approval](https://community-development.makerdao.com/en/learn/governance/how-voting-works) vote.

 Note that this proposal will include an office-hours modifier that means it can only be cast between 14:00 and 21:00 UTC, Monday - Friday.
-This is to ensure that the Smart Contracts Team are available to react to any issues that arise from the migration process.
+This is to ensure that the Smart Contracts Team is available to react to any issues that arise from the migration process.

 ## Review